[2021 tax return deadline extended!] We've put together a simple and easy-to-understand summary of the key points of tax returns!

 A brief explanation of tax returns

-A final tax return is a document that calculates income tax based on income and expenses incurred during the year from January 1st to December 31st
+Tax filing is the process of calculating income tax based on income and expenses incurred during the year from January 1st to December 31st

 This refers to the procedure for filing a tax return with the tax office